mchlebosz/CAPSys/README.md

 Navigate to [localhost:5000](http://localhost:5000).
 You should see your app running.

+You can also open it on mobile devices connected to your network by opening http://your_pc_ip:5000

 If you're using [Visual Studio Code](https://code.visualstudio.com/) we recommend installing the official extension [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).
 If you are using other editors you may need to install a plugin in order to get syntax highlighting and intellisense.